A preview of some case images to be presented.

 Ok, anyone tired of hearing about this topic yet?
 I know I am.
 But here goes with hopefully some good information that I have gleaned from CDC and other sources.
 Risk: Currently thought to be low but the infection rate is climbing and has not hit the peak just yet.
 This virus is highly contagious … Continue reading Your Response to Covid-19 Virus…

-Please note the date change of the next meeting to April 25, 2020 As is usual, Dr Rajiv Shah put on a wonderful meeting at Wake Forest University in the very nice meeting room.
-We had a wonderful lunch hosted by Zack Ballinger - Opening comments (Mallinckrodt Pharmaceuticals) first then adjourned to the meeting room … Continue reading NCRC at Wake-Forest 1/11/2020
+As is usual, Dr Rajiv Shah put on a wonderful meeting at Wake Forest University in the very nice meeting room.
+We had a wonderful lunch hosted by Zack Ballinger - Opening comments (Mallinckrodt Pharmaceuticals) first then adjourned to the meeting room to hear the presentations.
+The list is as follows: Alessandro Iannaccone, MD- Macular … Continue reading NCRC at Wake-Forest 1/11/2020

 It all started two years ago when a certain patient had a vitreous hemorrhage and lukemia.
 After the exam, it was determined to be a hemorhage from a traumatic posterior vitreous detachment and it cleared on its own.
 The pt was returned to his referring physician for routine follow up.
 Fast forward two years later … Continue reading Unusual Consult!